dbpedia/table-extractor/README.md

 Idea's project is to: analyze selected resources and then create related RDF triples.
 First of all you have to run `pyDomainExplorer`, passing right arguments.
 This script will create a settings file that you have to fill: it is commented in order to help you.
 Finally you can run `pyTableExtractor` that read previous filled file and start to map all resources so that you can obtain RDF triples saved in `Extractions` folder.

+**Note**

+I'm rebuilding all mapping functions, so now scripts will not create RDF triples file.
+This procedure (as said in my proposal) will be implemented next month, in order to create a general way to analyze as much domains as possible.

 ###**How to run pyDomainExplorer.py**

 `python pyDomainExplorer.py [--chapter --verbose (--where|--single|--topic)]`